addiecolina/quiz-maker/README.md

 1. Added a landing page for entry to create or take quiz
 2. Added error logging in api.js (debugged to include code answer as string)
+3. Added custom hook for cheating detection.
+Answers will be prepended with "Potential cheating took place: [original_answer]".